2011 World Netball Series

 The 2011 World Netball Series was the 3rd World Netball Series.
 England hosted Australia, Fiji, Jamaica, New Zealand and South Africa in a series, played in November 2011, at Liverpool's Echo Arena.
 With a team coached by Anna Mayes and captained by Jade Clarke, England defeated New Zealand 33–26 in the final to win their first major tournament.
+Jamaica's captain, Nadine Bryan, was named player of the series.
 The series was broadcast live by Sky Sport (New Zealand).